vgwb/Antura_arabic/docs/index.md

 - [Drawing Font](HowTo/DrawingsFont.md) how to create the drawings font Atlas with TextMeshPro

 ### App Details and Modules descriptions
-- [ProjectStructure](Guidelines/ProjectStructure.md) the structure of the Unity3D project.
+- [Project Structure](Guidelines/ProjectStructure.md) the structure of the Unity3D project.
-- [ApplicationFlow](Modules/ApplicationFlow.md) the complete flow of the application, useful if you want to understand the call flow.
+- [Application Flow](Modules/ApplicationFlow.md) the complete flow of the application, useful if you want to understand the call flow.
-- [DataFlow](Modules/DataFlow.md) how the learning content data flows from the database, to the teacher system, and finally to minigames.
+- [Data Flow](Modules/DataFlow.md) how the learning content data flows from the database, to the teacher system, and finally to minigames.
 - [Logging](Modules/Logging.md) the implementation and use of the Logging System.
 - [Minigames](Modules/Minigames.md) how to create and structure new minigames and how to correctly link them to the core application.
-- [PlayerProfile](Modules/PlayerProfile.md) how the Player Profile Manager works, a subsystem that allows the use of several profiles on the same device.
+- [Player Profile](Modules/PlayerProfile.md) how the Player Profile Manager works, a subsystem that allows the use of several profiles on the same device.
 - [Teacher](Modules/Teacher.md) how the Teacher System works.
 This subsystem is responsible for providing learning content data to the minigames.

 ###  Database